Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

 Forms will have several objects of the same type.
-For example Text Boxes, there will be several of them on the Form.
-It is not possible to declare separate TextBox Properties in Class Module, for each Text Box on the Form, to capture Events from each one of them.
+For example, there will be several TextBoxes on the Form.
+It is not possible to declare separate TextBox Properties in a Class Module to capture Events from each one of them.

 The easiest technique is something like the following steps:

-1. Create a Class Module, with a single Text Box Object Property.
+1. Create a Class Module with a single Text Box object property.

 Sample Demo Project